 The Rate of Discount for Participating Dentists

 Price reductions for dental procedures vary by discount plan.
-Depending on the plan and the particular service, you may save 20 percent to 60 percent from the retail cost.
-Dental costs are normally paid at the time of service unless the patient has worked out a payment arrangement with the dentist.
+Depending on the plan and the particular service, you may save 20 percent to 60 percent from a dentist’s retail prices.
+Dental costs are normally paid at the time of service unless the patient has worked our a payment arrangement with the dentist.

-- No restriction on the number of times a service is used during a year
+No restriction on the number of times a service may be used during a year

 With respect to waiting periods, it is interesting to note that access to discounted dental services may be available in as little as two days after enrollment within the discount plan.